Do you know which hotel chains offer omelet stations with their free breakfast buffets?

 And do you know which hotels offer the best happy-hour specials?

 Then you are a frequent traveler, whether you're hitting the road for business or pleasure.

 And you need a top-of-the-line hotel credit card to squeeze the most financial value out of your road-warrior ways.

-Here are some of the best hotel credit cards for 2016.
+Here are some of the best hotel credit cards for this year.
 Adding one or more of these cards to your wallet will make you not only a frequent traveler, but a smart one, too.

 Best for generating rewards points quickly

 The Starwood Preferred Guest Credit Card from American Express comes with plenty of benefits.
 The biggest?
 It's easy to rack up the rewards points with this hotel credit card.

 Start with a generous sign-up offer: You'll earn 25,000 bonus rewards points if you make $3,000 worth of charges in the first three months after receiving your card.
 That's an awfully tempting offer.

 Fortunately, the Starwood Preferred Guest Credit Card from American Express comes with other benefits, too.